 Nobody’s perfect.
 We’ve all done or said something that’s offended or angered others.
 When it comes to engaging those with differing beliefs, we’ve all been guilty of attacking the person, even if unintentionally, rather than loving them.
 I believe these four lessons from Paul’s time and encounter in Athens can help us all start moving in the right direction.

-If you like these lessons, be sure to share them by clicking the social media buttons below.
+If you like these lessons, be sure to share them to your favorite social media.